IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

 Behaviors
 =========

-    In a CRUD system, *creating*, *updating*, and *deleting* are considered especially different from *reading*.
-In Coalesce, the dedicated classes that perform these operations are derivatives of a special interface known as the :csharp:`IBehaviors<T>`.
-These are their stories.
+    *In a CRUD system, creating, updating, and deleting are considered especially different from reading.
+In Coalesce, the dedicated classes that perform these operations are derivatives of a special interface known as the* :csharp:`IBehaviors<T>`. *These are their stories*.

 .. please dont get rid of my law & order copypasta. - andrew